Healthy Homes Assessment Tutira

 What We Do

-As building inspectors we handle all issues of professional house examinations.
-We’re here to ensure you make the best decision when purchasing your next property.
+As building inspectors, we handle all components that come with specialist home examinations.
+We are here to ensure you make the best decision when purchasing your next property.

-We value your money We will conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun parts of purchasing or owning an home.
+We consider your investment to be a serious one and conduct detailed examinations to ensure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the fun parts of purchasing or owning the home.

-We offer a wide range of solutions to make sure you are completely informed of the condition of any property you could be considering buying or selling in addition to other services.
+We offer a wide range of services to ensure you are completely informed about the condition of any property you could be considering buying or selling along with other services.

-We have a systematic approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into your reports, you are able to actually see any issues that could be discovered.
-Through our comprehensive report, it is no wonder that we have so many clients who recommend our services to their family and acquaintances.
+Our systematic approach to inspecting your property and the latest in technology for software that incorporates digital images into the document, you can actually see any issues that could be discovered.
+Through our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family and acquaintances.

 Get in Touch - Get Peace of Mind